chef-boneyard/stove/README.md

 A utility for releasing and managing Chef Cookbooks.
 It will:

-- Edit the `metadata.rb` and insert the proper version
-- Commit and push these changes to git
-- Create a git tag and push those changes to git
+- Tag and push a new release to git
-- Upload the cookbook to the Opscode Community Site
+- Upload the cookbook to a cookbook share (such as Supermarket)

 Why?